April 16, 2022SAFETY AND INSPECTIONS

 For most drivers, an uncluttered car is a clean car.
 However, many vehicle fleet and supply chain managers are now asking themselves an important question:

 What does it mean to really clean something?

 Obviously, fleet professionals face several challenges when it comes to maintaining clean vehicles, they cannot work remotely.
-Whether a fleet operation maintains 2 dozen or 2,000 assets, organizing systems for routine car and vehicle cleanings, driver checklists and incentivized compliance can be time-consuming.
-Adding even more protocol to the checklist may feel downright annoying, but fleet managers can simplify the process with proper preparation:
+Whether a fleet operation maintains 2 dozen or 2,000 assets, organizing systems for routine car and vehicle cleanings, driver checklists, and incentivized compliance can be time-consuming.
+Adding even more protocols to the checklist may feel downright annoying, but fleet managers can simplify the process with proper preparation:

-In this article, we’ll summarize recent recommendations, before providing some quick tips on how fleet managers might improve operational efficiency both now and preventive maintenance in the future:
+In this article, we’ll summarize recent recommendations before providing some quick tips on how fleet managers might improve operational efficiency both now and in preventive maintenance in the future.